gngrwzrd/UIImageLoader/readme.md

 - (void) clearCachedFilesOlderThan:(NSTimeInterval) timeInterval;
 ````

-These helpers use the file modified date to figure out which files to delete.
-Image file modified dates are updated anytime you use the image so any images that are used frequently won't be removed.
+These methods use the file modified date to decide which to delete.
+Images that are used frequently will not be removed.
+When an image is accessed using the cache the modified date is updated.

 Put some cleanup in app delegate: